 "It's a good deal," Khan said — a vast understatement given that the average rent for a three-bedroom home in Menlo Park is about $5,400 per month and about $7,000 in Palo Alto, according to real estate website Zillow.

-Her employees earn between $15 to $25 per hour.
+Her employees earn between $15 to $25 per hour based on the position.

-Cashier Muhammad Umair Siddique was previously renting in Hayward, paying about $1,000 a month, before moving to Manteca, near Modesto, where housing is cheaper.
-He worked for a food distribution company in Manteca during the week but commuted to work at Zareen's on the weekends.
+The cashier, Muhammad Umair Siddique, was previously living in Hayward, paying about $1,000 in monthly rent.
+He worked at Zareen's on weekends and for a food distribution company in Manteca, near Modesto, during the week.
+He later moved to Manteca, where housing is cheaper but continued to work at Zareen's on weekends.

 Living at the house has changed Siddique's quality of life, financially and personally, he said.